-Let’s take the USA, for example.
 In Illinois, the heart surgeon salary is usually between $101,800 and $477,000.
-Meanwhile, a New York-based heart surgeon would bring home a salary ranging from $$60,000 to $450,000.
+Meanwhile, a New York-based heart surgeon would bring home a salary ranging from $60,000 to $450,000.
 The Florida heart surgeon salary is usually ranged from $58,000 to $490,000 per year, while the New Jersey salary is anywhere between $142,000 and $300,000.

 Experience is perhaps the biggest factor that influences the heart surgeon salary.
 The more experience one garners in the field, the better their chances of getting a higher salary.
-For example, a person getting the pediatric heart surgeon salary for years will have a much higher pay than somebody just getting started on their path of obtaining an open heart surgeon salary or a cardiovascular surgeon salary.
+For example, a person getting the pediatric heart surgeon salary for years will have a much higher pay than somebody just getting started on their path of obtaining an open-heart surgeon salary or a cardiovascular surgeon salary.

 The average estimated starting salary for heart surgeons, according to payscale.com, is $260,000 a year.
 Below, we have compiled the average salary path of a heart surgeon throughout their career.
 This doesn’t take into account any bonuses, profit sharing, or commissions.

-- From $260,000 to $300,000 over the first five to ten years of experience
+- $260,000 to $300,000 over the first five to ten years of experience

-- From $300,000 to $403,000 over the first ten to twenty years of experience
+- $300,000 to $403,000 over the first ten to twenty years of experience

-- From $403,000 to $424,000 after more than twenty years of experience
+- $403,000 to $424,000 after more than twenty years of experience

-Not coincidentally, during the same time period, most doctors attend dozens of conferences and symposiums, further cementing their status and bagging a higher pay.
+Not coincidentally, during the same time span, most doctors attend dozens of conferences and symposiums, further cementing their status and bagging a higher pay.
 Low patient death rates and a reduced number of malpractice suits are also key to getting the highest salary for the profession.

 The schedule that comes with the heart surgeon salary is perhaps what drives most people away from the position.
 Heart surgeons have perhaps one of the most tiring and full schedules in healthcare.
 With a 50-hour work week, the heart surgeon schedule is very chaotic.
 Not many actually manage to keep pace.